 Shopping—both big and small—is found across Kauai’s 552 square miles, with a number of its stores emphasizing its laidback, surfer culture.
-Boutiques filled with bikinis, surf shirts, and other beachy fashions can be readily found, as well as malls (Kukui Grove, for example, holds old standbys like Ross, Pier 1 Imports, and Jeans Warehouse, while Poipu Shopping Village, which is ensconced by lovely tress, has a sweet mix of surf-y shops and more high-end retailers).
-Upscale shopping is readily found at the resorts and beyond; the over-a-century-old Kong Lung Trading on the North Shore has a wonderful and eclectic mix of textiles, tableware, children’s books, stationary, and jewelry.
-The island is also the proud purveyors of Kauai Made—a line of merchandise, from crafts to food, that are made on Kauai by Kauai residents.
+Boutiques filled with bikinis, surf shirts, and other beachy fashions can be readily found, as well as malls (Kukui Grove, for example, holds old standbys like Ross, Pier 1 Imports, and Jeans Warehouse, while Poipu Shopping Village, which is ensconced by lovely trees, has a sweet mix of surfy shops and more high-end retailers).
+Upscale shopping is readily found at the resorts and beyond; the over-a-century-old Kong Lung Trading on the North Shore has a wonderful and eclectic mix of textiles, tableware, children’s books, stationery, and jewelry.
+The island is also the proud purveyors of Kauai Made—a line of merchandise, from crafts to food, that is made on Kauai by Kauai residents.

 Bottom line: We may sound like a broken record, but it’s a tie yet again.
 Both islands have impressive gems, whether you’re in the mood for a romantic experience or want to grind a fish taco from the back bumper of your Jeep.